James Stuart-Wortley (Conservative politician): Life

 In 1846, he was sworn a Privy Counsellor.
-He held office as Recorder of London from 1850 to 1856 and then as Solicitor General for England and Wales under Lord Palmerston from November 1856 until May 1857.
+He held office as Recorder of London from 1850 to 1856 and then as Solicitor-General for England under Lord Palmerston from November 1856 until May 1857.
 He had to resign in 1858 due to spinal injuries sustained in a riding accident.
 He and his wife left their London home in Carlton House Terrace to live at East Sheen Lodge (which was renamed Wortley Lodge) near Mortlake until he became worse, forcing them to move back to London in 1869.
 Back in London his wife was able to delegate the care of her husband at least in part to their daughters.

 Family

 On 6 May 1846 he married Jane Lawley (1820–1900), daughter of Lord Wenlock.
 She died at Ripley, Surrey, on 4 February 1900, aged 79.
 They had four sons and five daughters: